 The individual preferences and objectives of each grower are the main influence in obtaining the best cannabis seeds for indoor cannabis cultivation.
 Some cannabis genetics such as autoflowering strains are perfect for beginner growers since there is no need to change the hours of light and their compact size and speed make them easy to grow.

-Regarding, feminized cannabis seeds are ideal for those people who do not want male plants in their indoor cannabis cultivation.
+Feminized cannabis seeds are ideal for those people who do not want male plants in their indoor cannabis cultivation.

 Preparing Your Growing Medium

-2 large bags (2 x 40 liters) of base soil or the equivalent in homemade compost.
-Between 5 and 10 kilograms of organic earthworms.
+- 20 gallons(2 large bags) of base soil or the equivalent in homemade compost.

-1 kilogram of blood meal.
+- 2 lbs of blood meal.

-1 kilogram of bat guano.
+- 2 lbs of bat guano.

-1 kilogram of vaporized bone meal.
+- 2 lbs of vaporized bone meal.

-Equipment: Tarp.
-Rake.
-Shovel.
-Large plastic buckets or trash cans.
 With all of these elements at your disposal, follow the steps below to create your own super soil ready for use in the garden.

 Start by clearing a spacious area in your garden or garage and lay down a large tarp to prevent material loss.
 Next, build a pile of base soil or compost in the center.
 Use a rake to spread a layer of organic earthworms on top and cover it with another layer of base soil.
 Then, add the bat guano and more base soil.

 Continue adding layers of the super soil ingredients, followed by a final layer of base soil, until you’ve used all the components.
 Use a shovel to thoroughly mix the ingredients until you achieve a homogeneous substrate, which should take about 20 minutes (and some physical effort).
-Finally, load the mixed soil into large plastic buckets or trash cans for storage or use it immediately in your garden.
+Finally, load the mixed soil into large plastic buckets or trash cans for storage or use it immediately in your indoor garden.

 Soil vs Hydroponics